Category Archives: information architecture

 Moving from “opt-out” to “opt-in” culture

-Tweet “We’re here for consumers.
+“We’re here for consumers.
 Why, without them, we’d have nobody whose privacy we can invade so that we can exploit them to advertisers.”
-Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching a course on Ethics in Information Technology … Continue reading
+Comment about Google under user comments on: http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/ Teaching courses on digital marketing and ethics in information … Continue reading

-Posted in customer experience, customer experience management, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, user experience, user-centered design | Tagged , , , , , , , , , , | 2 Comments
+Posted in blogs for business, customer experience, customer experience management, digital marketing, human factors in information systems design, information architecture, information ethics, management of information systems and technology, social change, social media, user experience, user-centered design | Tagged , , , , , , , , , , , | 12 Comments

 Working memory: recognizing our cognitive limits

-Tweet Working memory and chunking – without understanding these vital concepts in human terms, we cannot design information systems interfaces that will work with people’s ability to retain only so much at one time in memory.
-If the interface does … Continue reading
+Working memory and chunking – without understanding these vital concepts in human terms, we cannot design information systems interfaces that will work with people’s ability to retain only so much at one time in memory.
+If the interface does not … Continue reading

-Posted in cognition, content management, human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, user experience, user-centered design | Tagged , , , , , , | Leave a comment
+Posted in cognition, content management, human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, user experience, user-centered design | Tagged , , , , , , | 6 Comments

 Hick’s Law and the role of prior knowledge in choice

-Tweet Rule-based reasoning plays an important role in interface design as it does in any science based discipline.
+Rule-based reasoning plays an important role in interface design as it does in any science based discipline.
 One of the most commonly invoked rules related to navigation and menu selection is Hick’s Law.
-As it makes a case for … Continue reading
+As it makes a case for simplicity, … Continue reading

-Posted in content management, human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, online learning and teaching, user experience | Tagged , , , , , , , , , | 4 Comments
+Posted in content management, human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, online learning and teaching, user experience | Tagged , , , , , , , , , | 10 Comments

 Wayfinding and the Camino

-Tweet In my research and planning for walking the Camino de Santiago, I was comparing the various routes that lead through Spain to Santiago de Compostela.
-Aside from rainfall, temperature, and daylight hours, another factor for choosing a given route … Continue reading
+In my research and planning for walking the Camino de Santiago, I was comparing the various routes that lead through Spain to Santiago de Compostela.
+Aside from rainfall, temperature, and daylight hours, another factor for choosing a given route is … Continue reading

-Posted in content management, emerging educational technology, human factors in information systems design, information architecture, innovation, instructional design, knowledge management, learner experience, management of information systems and technology, mobile computing, mobile learning, social networking, strategic management of technology innovation, user experience | Tagged , , , , , , , , , , , , , | 2 Comments
+Posted in content management, emerging educational technology, human factors in information systems design, information architecture, innovation, instructional design, knowledge management, learner experience, management of information systems and technology, mobile computing, mobile learning, social networking, strategic management of technology innovation, user experience | Tagged , , , , , , , , , , , , , | 4 Comments

 What Hubble 3D teaches us about model-based reasoning

-Tweet Greetings, Near the end of the relatively brief (45 min.)
-Hubble 3D Imax movie, I sat transfixed with my 3D glasses as I watched a fly-through sequence composed of Hubble images extending at greater resolution into the furthest visualized … Continue reading
+Greetings, Near the end of the relatively brief (45 min.)
+Hubble 3D Imax movie, I sat transfixed with my 3D glasses as I watched a fly-through sequence composed of Hubble images extending at greater resolution into the furthest visualized part … Continue reading

-Posted in human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, online learning and teaching, user experience | Tagged , , , , , | 17 Comments
+Posted in human factors in information systems design, information architecture, instructional design, knowledge management, learner experience, management of information systems and technology, online learning and teaching, user experience | Tagged , , , , , | 18 Comments

 Google’s Last Wave (RIP)

-Tweet Google’s last Wave has struck the beach.
-It’s hard to untangle what may have contributed to it: the lack of reaching a critical mass of adopters, or not communicating with external email applications, or aspects of its interface that … Continue reading
+Google’s last Wave has struck the beach.
+It’s hard to untangle what may have contributed to it: the lack of reaching a critical mass of adopters, or not communicating with external email applications, or aspects of its interface that were … Continue reading

 Posted in collaborative computing, content management, information architecture, knowledge management, social networking, Strategic Networking | Tagged , , , , | Leave a comment